If you want to improve your swing but don’t have access to a coach or a launch monitor, the most budget-friendly alternative is a swing analyzer app.

 I particularly appreciate Sparrow’s feature that lets you juxtapose your swing alongside a PGA pro.
 It not only pinpoints the discrepancies but gives a vivid side-by-side comparison.
 This feels similar to having a personal golf instructor by your side, guiding you 24/7.

 I’ve come across reviews mentioning occasional crashes.
 While I experienced this once, it was on an extremely hot day, which might have been a contributing factor.
 But the crash was a small hiccup in what was my most productive range session in years.

 If you’re analytical, meticulous, and keen on elevating your golf game, Sparrow is a must-try.
-The cost is about $15 per month, so for the cost of a couple of burgers you can test it for a month.
+The cost is about $15 per month, so you can test it for a couple of burgers for a month.
 This is plenty of time to get a comprehensive analysis of your swing.